Shikoh Gitau

-Dr. Shikoh Gitau (born c.
+Dr. Cikū Gitaū (born c.
 1981) is a Kenyan computer scientist.
 She finished her undergraduate studies in Computer Science at the Africa Nazarene University and attained her PhD at University of Cape Town.
 She is known for inventing M-Ganga and Ummeli, mobile applications for promoting health and medicine and matching unemployed workers with employment opportunities.
-Gitau was the first African to win the Google Anita Borg Memorial Scholarship, received in the Grace Hopper Celebration of Women in Computing based on her inventions and thesis.
+Gitaū was the first African to win the Google Anita Borg Memorial Scholarship, received in the Grace Hopper Celebration of Women in Computing based on her inventions and thesis.
 Up until August 2017, she contributed and managed the Technology Innovations for Inclusive Growth program, at the Africa Development Bank (AfDB).

-Dr Shikoh Gitau is currently serving as the Chief Executive Officer of Qhala, a technology company involved in Africa's digital transformation, that she founded in 2020.
+Dr Cikū Gitaū is currently serving as the Chief Executive Officer of Qhala, a technology company involved in Africa's digital transformation, that she founded in 2020.

 Early life

-Gitau was born to a working-class family in Mathare.
+Gitaū was born to a working-class family in Mathare.
 Soon after her birth, her family lost their property in Mathare in the aftermath of the 1982 Kenyan Coup D'état Attempt and were forced to settle with relatives in Nakuru.
-During her childhood in Nakuru, Gitau saw her first collegiate graduation ceremony on television.
+During her childhood in Nakuru, Gitaū saw her first collegiate graduation ceremony on television.
 She credits witnessing a woman receive a PhD from then-president Daniel arap Moi during this broadcast with motivating her to pursue higher education.

-Gitau completed her undergraduate studies at the Africa Nazarene University (ANU) in Nairobi.
+Gitaū completed her undergraduate studies at the Africa Nazarene University (ANU) in Nairobi.
 Her career at ANU was marked by academic excellence: she remained on the Honor Roll and Dean's List during all four years of her education, and earned the university's Merit and Leadership Awards in 2003 and 2005, respectively.
 After receiving her degree, she worked briefly as a UNICEF volunteer before taking a job as a program's assistant at the Centre for Multiparty Democracy, a Kenyan political activism group.
 She worked there until 2007, when she enrolled in the University of Cape Town to pursue an M.Sc. and subsequently a PhD in Computer Science.